absmach/supermq-docs/docs/kubernetes.md

 | twins.httpPort                     | Twins service HTTP port                                                                         | 9021             |
 | twins.redisCachePort               | Twins service Redis Cache port                                                                  | 6379             |

-All Magistrala services (both core and add-ons) can have their `logLevel`, `image.pullPolicy`, `image.repository` and `image.tag` overridden.
+### Customizing Magistrala Services

+You can customize the `logLevel`, `image.pullPolicy`, `image.repository`, and `image.tag` for all Magistrala services, including both core and add-ons.

+#### Magistrala Core

-Magistrala Core is a minimalistic set of required Magistrala services.
-They are all installed by default:
+The Magistrala Core includes the essential services that are installed by default:

 - authn
 - users